 Intermittent Fasting And Working Out In The Morning

 This is most likely the best option, as in this way you’ll support your circadian rhythm.
-It is also better to perform your exercises at the end of your fasting period, so you can eat afterwards.
+It may also be better to perform your exercises at the end of your fasting period, so you can eat afterwards.
 At first it will be a little hard to exercise after a long non-eating period, but you’ll get used to it.
 You can adjust the intensity of your workout to match how your body is feeling.

 Intermittent Fasting And Working Out At Night

-Training sessions too close to the time you go to bed are undesirable, as they will decrease the quality of your sleep (13).
+Training sessions too close to the time you go to bed are undesirable, as they might decrease the quality of your sleep (13).